Updated: Oct 29

 Imagine a school where you learn French one day and the next you are in downtown Marseille putting your new skills to the test.
 Learn about Greek Antiquity one day and the next you are strolling around the Acropolis studying ancient history.
 Learn about religion one day, and the next you are touring the Vatican, seeing religion manifest in front of you.
-Many British school children of the 1960’s and 1970’s did not have to imagine that – they had it and they had it on a cruise ship.
+Many British school children of the pre- and post-WWII era did not have to imagine that – they had it and they had it on a very special cruise ship.

-The British India Company (est. 1856, a P&O subsidiary since 1914) supposedly got the idea for ‘school cruises’ from a pre-WWII Royal Navy tradition of taking school classes out on troop ships in peacetime to keep the ships in peak operational condition.
-Given that the Dunera was built in 1937 as a troop ship, it is possible she was even a part of this tradition.
-Whether she was or not, troopships were actually perfect candidates for this new type of cruising.
-Since the children were not intended to have the standard comforts and amenities of a cruise ship, never mind luxury and privacy, there was no need to change the ship configuration from large below-deck dormitories with bunk beds, communal shower and restroom facilities and a mess hall – that could all stay.
-Whatever creature comforts the troops enjoyed overseas, surely that was good enough for the kids.
-It was not like conditions and facilities were any better at the boarding schools or prep schools of the 1960’s that many of the kids were coming from.
-That made the conversion from troop ship to educational cruise ship fairly straightforward.
+As it turned out, troopships were actually perfect candidates for this new type of cruising.
+Since the children were not meant to have the standard comforts and amenities of a cruise ship, never mind luxury and privacy, there was no need to change the ship configuration from large below-deck dormitories with hammocks or bunk beds, communal shower and restroom facilities and a mess hall – that could all stay.
+No need for the gilded splendor or luxurious comfort of modern-day ocean liners either.
+Whatever creature comforts the troops enjoyed overseas, surely that was good enough for the kids too.
+That made the conversion from troop ship to educational cruise ship fairly straightforward and easy to undertake when opportunity arose.
+Thus the middle class gained a reasonably priced entry into the educational cruise market for their kids and shipping lines gained an extra opportunity to monetize a vessel with a somewhat limited range of uses.

-The Dunera was released from her trooping charter by the Ministry of Defense in 1960 along with a number of other WWII troop ships, and BI was quick to claim her and the MS Devonia (built in 1939 as the Devonshire) for their educational cruise concept.
-Both ships underwent a renovation and refitting, amongst other things to have classrooms, game rooms, library, swimming pool, lecture theatres and common rooms installed but also to have standard cabins installed for teachers and regular cruise guests.
+The 1930's school cruises stopped abruptly in 1939 with the outbreak of World War II and I have not found the Holy Grail of documentation on the 1930's era (yet) so I can basically only tell you that they happened.
+For the purposes of this article, we'll pick up the story after the war, in the more recent (and much better documented) periods of the 1960's and 1970's, when the school cruise phenomenon was re-booted.
+The Dunera was released from her trooping charter by the Ministry of Defense in 1960 along with a number of other WWII troop ships, and BI was quick to reclaim her and the MS Devonia (built in 1939 as the Devonshire) for a reboot of their educational cruise concept.
+Both ships underwent a renovation and refitting, amongst other things to have classrooms, game rooms, library, swimming pool, lecture theatres and common rooms installed but also to have standard cabins remodelled for teachers and regular cruise guests.
 The Dunera emerged first in 1961 with room for 187 passengers in cabins and 834 children in dormitories, the Devonia followed in 1962 with room for 194 passengers and 834 children.

-The school cruises were intended for children in secondary education, ages 11 - 16.
+The school cruises were intended for children in secondary education, ages 12 - 16.
 They would be marketed at public and private schools with the aim of securing group bookings of entire classes.
 There was no way onboard for any single students as the concept relied on the schools sending their own teachers along to teach and supervise the classes onboard.
-Administratively the ships all had a ‘headmaster’ who was in charge of the teachers (a.k.a. party leaders) and a permanent staff of matrons and masters at arms to supervise and help the children (and keep order onboard).
-The ships English / Commonwealth officers were mostly in charge of running the ship but would also assume supervisory / educational roles with the children for certain activities, especially the physical ones.
+Administratively the ships all had a ‘headmaster’ who was in charge of the accompanying teachers a.k.a. party leaders (approx. 1 per every 15 students) and a permanent staff of matrons and masters at arms to supervise and help the children (and keep order onboard).
+Pre-WWII only boys classes / schools were allowed on the cruises but post-WWII, the set-up changed to co-ed, necessitating the sudden need for supervisors to institute 'Passion Patrols' in all nooks and crannies after hours to ensure the hormonal teens stuck to exploring their curriculums, rather than each others bodies.
+The ships English / Commonwealth officers were mostly in charge of running the ship but would also assume supervisory / educational roles with the children for certain activities, especially the physical ones (organizing the kids into rowing competitions with the ships lifeboats seems to have been a favorite activity).
 True to the company’s legacy most of the rest of the crew were Indian nationals.

 Despite initial slow bookings in 1961 BI kept their faith in the project and waited for the public to catch on and by the time the Devonia was introduced in 1962, booking figures were clearly on the rise.
 The two ships settled into a steady routine of summer cruises in Scandinavia, the Atlantic Islands and the Western Mediterranean and winter cruises in the Eastern Mediterranean (usually coupled with charter flights to Venice, Naples, Athens or Malta).
 By 1965 demand for educational cruises had risen to a point where the Dunera and the Devonia could no longer keep up.
 BI purchased their third troop ship, the 20.527 GRT SS Nevasa to expand operations.
 Built in 1955 she was more modern than the pre-war ships and considerably larger too – following her refit she emerged with room for up to 1.090 school children and 308 passengers.